Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Cincinnati Stats and Trends

-- In Cincinnati's 11 games this season, it has six wins against the spread.
+- Cincinnati has six wins against the spread in 11 games this year.

-- This season, the Bearcats have an ATS record of 3-5 in their eight games as a favorite of 13.5 points or more.
+- So far this season, the Bearcats have been installed as favorites by a 14-point margin or more eight times and are 3-5 ATS in those contests.

-- Cincinnati has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Cincinnati's games this year have hit the over on five of 11 set point totals (45.5%).

-- When Cincinnati puts up more than 25.5 points, it is 5-5 against the spread and 10-0 overall.
+- Cincinnati is 5-5 against the spread and 10-0 overall this season when the team scores more than 25.5 points.

-- Cincinnati is 4-2 against the spread and 6-0 overall when the team totals more than 390.2 yards.
+- When Cincinnati amasses over 390.2 yards, the team is 4-2 against the spread and 6-0 overall.

-- The Bearcats have 16 giveaways this season, while the Pirates have 19 takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.